benhunt12/datasciencecoursera/Getting and Cleaning Data/Codebook.md

   colnames(x_train) <- features[,2]
   colnames(x_test) <- features[,2]
 ```
 Now, "V1" aren't very descriptive names for the "y" datasets containing ativity type or the "subject" datasets containing the subject number.
-We'll change those to "activity" and "ID", respectively.
+We'll change those to "act" and "ID", respectively.

 ```{r}
   ## subject_train and subject test both have the same column name, but V1 doesnt really